 Based out of Warren, Rhode Island, Ulthar Press is an independent publishing company dedicated to publishing works of weird literature.
-Their latest titles include “Anonyma” by Farah Rose Smith, “The Masque of the Red Death and Others by Poe” illustrated by Jason Eckhardt, and “The Mighty Warriors” edited by Robert M. Price.
+Their titles include “Anonyma” by Farah Rose Smith, “The Masque of the Red Death and Others by Poe” illustrated by Jason Eckhardt, and “The Mighty Warriors” edited by Robert M. Price.

 They currently have several open calls for weird fiction anthology submissions.
 You can find more information about these open calls through their submission guidelines.
 If you believe your project would be a good fit with Ulthar Press, you can send your manuscript for consideration via email.

 Undertow Publications is an award-winning Canadian publishing house that was founded in 2009 with the express aim to discover and produce projects of weird fiction and horror.
-Some of their latest titles include “The Moon Will Look Strange” by Lynda E. Rucker, “Nothing Is Everything” by Simon Strantzas, and “All the Fabulous Beasts” by Priya Sharma.
+Some of their titles include “The Moon Will Look Strange” by Lynda E. Rucker, “Nothing Is Everything” by Simon Strantzas, and “All the Fabulous Beasts” by Priya Sharma.